How a trailer parked by coincidence in front of a Seattle councilmember’s house set off a political spectacle

 A cascade of coincidences

-The couple parked the trailer Tuesday night with the help of Williams’ godfather, Robert Fredriksen — struggling with homelessness himself due to health issues — whose family they’re staying with They’d found it online for $1 and bought it, even though it was full of trash and clothing.
+The couple parked the trailer Tuesday night with the help of Williams’ godfather, Robert Fredriksen — struggling with homelessness himself due to health issues — whose family they’re staying with.
+They’d found it online for $1 and bought it, even though it was full of trash and clothing.
 They planned on cleaning it out and living cheap in a campground in the Seattle suburbs while Cox got a job.

 Williams and Cox both had rough childhoods and absent fathers, they say.
 Williams’ mother kicked her out when she was 14 and she’s bounced from family, to her godfather, to youth shelters.
 Cox struggled with mental illness and drug use as a youth, but he says he’s eight months sober and cleaning up his life.